JussiKarkkainen/AI-lib/README.md

 ```

 ## Note:
-AIlib still struggles with some numerical instability when training larger networks
+AIlib still struggles with some numerical instability when training larger networks.
+Speed or memory efficiency was not the goal with this project so training larger models
+will take a lot of time.